 This project has received funding from the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under grant agreement No .

 Araújo, Miguel B, Robert P Anderson, A Márcia Barbosa, Colin M Beale, Carsten F Dormann, Regan Early, Raquel A Garcia, et al. 2019.
 “Standards for Distribution Models in Biodiversity Assessments.”
-Science Advances 5 (1).
-American Association for the Advancement of Science: eaat4858.
+Science Advances 5 (1): eaat4858.

 Breiner, Frank T, Antoine Guisan, Ariel Bergamini, and Michael P Nobis.
 2015.
 “Overcoming Limitations of Modelling Rare Species by Using Ensembles of Small Models.”
-Methods in Ecology and Evolution 6 (10).
-Wiley Online Library: 1210–8.
+Methods in Ecology and Evolution 6 (10): 1210–8.

 Breiner, Frank T, Antoine Guisan, Michael P Nobis, and Ariel Bergamini.
 2017.
 “Including Environmental Niche Information to Improve Iucn Red List Assessments.”
-Diversity and Distributions 23 (5).
-Wiley Online Library: 484–95.
+Diversity and Distributions 23 (5): 484–95.

 Breiner, Frank T, Michael P Nobis, Ariel Bergamini, and Antoine Guisan.
 2018.
 “Optimizing Ensembles of Small Models for Predicting the Distribution of Species with Few Occurrences.”
-Methods in Ecology and Evolution 9 (4).
-Wiley Online Library: 802–8.
+Methods in Ecology and Evolution 9 (4): 802–8.